-Issue Applicant Action OVW Policy Issue with SAM or Register and/or confirm existing registration at Failure to begin the Grants.gov least three weeks prior to the application due SAM or Grants.gov Registration date to ensure that the individual who will be registration process in submitting the application has SAM and sufficient time (i.e., by Grants.gov access and is the person registered the date identified in to submit on behalf of the applicant. this solicitation) is not Maintain documentation of when registration an acceptable reason began, any issues related to registration, and all for late submission. communication with technical support.
-3. Notify OVW as soon as the applicant becomes aware of a problem with registration but no later than 14 days before the application due date.
+Issue with SAM, Grants.gov, or JustGrants Registration

+- Register and/or confirm existing registration at least three weeks prior to the application deadline to ensure that the individual who will be submitting the application has SAM, Grants.gov, and JustGrants access and is the person registered to submit on behalf of the applicant. - 2.
+Maintain documentation of when registration began, any issues related to registration, and all communication with technical support.